Biologics and Small Molecules Research

 Characterize Irreversible Inhibitors and Measure Commitment to Covalency

 The majority of small molecule inhibitor assays tested with label-free, real-time biosensor technologies are reversible interactions, characterized by commonly used kinetic rate models.
-However, a significant fraction of therapeutic enzyme inhibitors on the market functions through covalent modification of the target.
+However, a significant fraction of therapeutic enzyme inhibitors on the market function through covalent modification of the target.